We may earn commissions on purchases. (Info)

 When you hop on the internet via a VPN, the connection speed takes a hit because of the extra step your internet traffic must go through.
 However, the best VPN providers ensure that the increased latency is barely noticeable.

-So that you enjoy the best performance available, CyberGhost will connect to the best server location by default when you click the power button.
-That server depends on a few things, such as distance to the server, reply speed, and user load.
+To ensure you enjoy the best performance available, CyberGhost will automatically connect to the optimal server location by default when you click the power button.
+It depends on several factors, including distance to the server, response speed, and user load.

-I tested CyberGhost’s performance compared to the speeds I got while off the VPN.
-I noted each result’s download and upload speeds, which tell different stories about the connection’s performance.
+I tested CyberGhost’s performance against the speeds I achieved when not using the VPN.
+I noted the download and upload speeds for each result, which tell different stories about the connection’s performance.

-Using the online speed test tool Ookla, I tested for my base internet speed.
-I got 35 Mbps download and 3.8 Mbps upload.
+Using Ookla’s online speed test tool, I tested my baseline internet speed.
+I have a 35 Mbps download and 3.8 Mbps upload speed.

 where is cyberghost vpn based